devansh-07/Wiki-Extractor/README.md

 ## Wiki-Extractor
 This is a simple GUI tool completely written in Python which extracts data from Wikipedia.
-It uses [wikipedia](https://pypi.org/project/wikipedia/) module to get data and [tkinter](https://docs.python.org/3/library/tk.html) to show it to you.
+It uses [wikipedia](https://pypi.org/project/wikipedia/) module to get data and [tkinter](https://docs.python.org/3/library/tk.html) to display it.
 You can also save the data in a text or PDF file (requires [FPDF](https://pypi.org/project/fpdf/)) and also search for related keywords.

 ## Details